 Milwaukee-based business Farmhouse Paint and Sip, which usually hosts painting classes at their location, is using both no-contact delivery and a new online strategy to stay afloat in a creative way.

-If you have a studio that normally teaches in-person classes, think of ways you can offer curbside resources to supplement the sessions, like yoga mats, cooking tools, or art kits.
+Do you have a studio that normally teaches in-person classes?
+Think of ways you can offer curbside resources to supplement the sessions, like yoga mats, cooking tools, or art kits.

 Livestream classes are a growing trend in the new state of living, with restaurants participating as well.
 Seattle bakery Piroshky Piroshky is not only livestreaming from their own business, but also partnering with local establishment Pike Place Chowder.

-They’re maintaining an active sense of community by creating joint videos and offering new delivery combinations that weren’t previously available—like pastries and clam chowder.
-Teaming up with other local businesses that are struggling is a good way to join forces and come up with new ways to serve customers.
+They’re maintaining a sense of community by creating videos and offering new combinations that weren’t previously available.
+Like pastries and clam chowder!
+Teaming up with other struggling businesses is a good way to join forces and serve customers in a new way.

 Get creative to stay relevant

 If you have the opportunity to create a new product that will help customers in this uncertain time, do it.
-Several distilleries, for example, have done their part to decrease the hand sanitizer shortage by crafting their very own “brew” from their own alcohol.
+Several distilleries are decreasing the hand sanitizer shortage by crafting their own “brew.”
+With none other than their own alcohol.

-“We are a community of huggers and hand shakers and we want to do our part to keep that warmth around but in as safe a manner as possible,” the company said on Facebook.
+“We are a community of huggers and hand shakers.
+We want to do our part to keep that warmth around but in as safe a manner as possible,” the company said on Facebook.
 “While washing hands with soap and water remains the best solution, we hope the sanitizer will help when that is not possible.”

-While Moonrise Distillery is offering their hand sanitizer at no charge, there’s no harm in using your new product to keep your business going.
+Moonrise Distillery is offering their hand sanitizer for free.
+However, there’s no harm in bringing in revenue to keep your business going.

-If you’re a retail store, consider revamping some of your existing offerings to cater to those working from home, like comfy clothes or toys to keep children (and pets!) happy during work hours.
+If you’re a retail store, consider revamping some of your existing offerings.
+Cater to those working from home by offering comfy clothes or toys to keep children (and pets!) happy.

-If you run a restaurant, offer “freezer-friendly” meals such as casseroles and soups that families can store for a later date.
+Do you run a restaurant?
+Offer “freezer-friendly” meals such as casseroles and soups that families can store for a later date.

-If you can find a way to adapt to a world of social distancing and help your employees and customers get through these tough times, so will your business.
+Find a way to adapt to the new normal and help your employees and customers get through these tough times.
+Your business will follow suit.